Systems are made of three categories of components defined with regard to their capability to act and communicate:

 - Technical architecture (platforms) deals with the feasibility, efficiency and economics of systems operations.

-Our main concern here is with system functionalities, namely how a system sees its environment, how it interacts with it, how the states of agents and things are represented, and how those representations can be used.
+Our main concern here is with system architectures, namely how a system sees its environment, how it interacts with it, how the states of agents and things are represented, and how those representations can be used.

 - Components with local execution and transient life-cycle (aka boundaries).